damijanc/coding-kata-skeleton/README.md

 This is a simple skeleton to use when running the tests.
 Perfect for practicing coding Katas.

+Current setup is docker with typescript and codeception (PHP) setup.
+In the future there might be more.

 # Running tests

 ## Docker setup